FORTH-ICS-INSPIRE/artemis/README.md

 You can read more on INSPIRE Group ARTEMIS webpage: http://www.inspire.edu.gr/artemis.

+The current version of ARTEMIS as a tool includes the following features:

+* Real-time monitoring of the inter-domain routing control plane using feed from BGP route collectors via [RIPE RIS](http://stream-dev.ris.ripe.net/demo), [BGPStream](https://bgpstream.caida.org/) (RouteViews + RIPE RIS) and [exaBGP](https://github.com/Exa-Networks/exabgp) (local monitor) interfaces.
+* Detection of basic types of BGP prefix hijacking attacks/events, i.e., exact-prefix type-0/1, sub-prefix of any type, and squatting attacks.
+* Manual mitigation of BGP prefix hijacking attacks.
+* User interface to configure the tool, have an overview of the inter-domain control plane state related to the IP prefixes of interest, and get notified about BGP hijacks against the prefixes of the network which is running ARTEMIS.
+* Support for both IPv4 and IPv6 prefixes.
+* Modularity/extensibility by design.

+*Note*: All current development is taking place on the kombu branch, which contains a significant refactoring of the tool's code.
+The master branch will be up-to-date by September the 13th, 2018.

 ## Getting Started

-These instructions will get you a copy of the ARTEMIS tool up and running on your local machine for testing purposes.
-For a detailed view of the ARTEMIS system architecture please check architecture.txt.
-We highly recommend using the containerized approach.
+ARTEMIS is built as a multi-container Docker application.
+The following instructions will get you a containerized copy of the ARTEMIS tool up and running on your local machine for testing purposes.
+For a detailed view of the ARTEMIS system architecture please check [here](https://docs.google.com/presentation/d/104ENSvv7c-4jZ14BDAAqvK8bSUIWHV7g0TiNqT71J4s/edit?usp=sharing).

-## ARTEMIS as Container (Recommended)

-### How to run
+## How to run

-First, if not already installed, follow the instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce) to install the latest version of docker.
+First, if not already installed, follow the instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce) to install the latest version of docker, and [here](https://docs.docker.com/compose/install/#install-compose) to install the docker-compose tool for supporting multi-container Docker applications.

 If you would like to run docker without using sudo, please add the local user to the default docker group:

 ```
 sudo usermod -aG docker $USER
 ```

+NOTE: THE FOLLOWING INSTRUCTIONS ARE DEPRECATED: TO BE REPLACED WITH DOCKER-COMPOSE COMMANDS

 If you do not have access to the inspiregroup/artemis-tool image you can build your own by running: